FusaishiHaruaki/cse15l-lab-reports/lab-report-2.md

 ![Image](img/reportImages-2/part2-rightmethod.png)

 ## Part3
 I never knew how to set up a server that can be accessed through other computers.
 I also didn't knew the paths and queries existed, and that I could read them using java.
+I now learned how to set up servers using Java which can handle easy queries through different inputs in the url.